Kayak Anglers of Missouri

-- Acceptable measuring boards include the “Hawg Trough” manufactured by Hagen’s (pictured below) and the Ketch Co Measuring Board.
-Measuring boards may be shortened by removing inches from the upper end (opposite the fence) For example, one may cut a measuring board off at the 26-inch mark in order to fit crossways between a watercraft’s gunwales.
+- Acceptable measuring boards include the Ketch Co Measuring Boards, Standard Ketch, The Ketch Karbonate and the Ketch X. Measuring boards may be shortened by removing inches from the upper end (opposite the fence) For example, one may cut a measuring board off at the 26-inch mark in order to fit crossways between a watercraft’s gunwales.
 However, it may not be broken, snapped, or cut apart and then reassembled at any point between the two ends.
 A crack that does not separate the measuring board into pieces and does not affect the measuring board’s accuracy may be repaired and reinforced for use.
 Violation will result in denial of photo.

 4. Competitors may share measuring boards.